|On this page…|

 You can similarly convert transfer function models to pid models, provided the tf model object represents a parallel-form PID controller with Tf ≥ 0.

 This example shows how to get the current value of a generalized model by converting it to a numeric model.
+This conversion is useful, for example, when you have tuned the parameters of the generalized model using a Robust Control Toolbox™ command such as systune or looptune.

-Create a generalized model.
+Create a Generalized Model

 Represent the transfer function